Synook/elfhex/README.md

 ```

 Sections (e.g., `.text`, `.bss`, etc.) are not represented, as they are not necessary in an executable ELF file.
 After all includes are processed, there must be at least one segment which defines a label named `_start` (configurable).
 This label will be used as the entry point for program execution.

+## Program declaration

+Every source file must begin with the program declaration.
+This defines the target machine (the numeric value for `e_machine` in the ELF header), the endianness of the file, either `<` (little) or `>` (big), and the default segment alignment.
+For example, `program 3 < 4096` would indicate an `e_machine` value of 3 (x86), little-endian output, and a default alignment of 4096 bytes.

+All included source files must have the same `e_machine` value and endianness, otherwise an error is emitted.
+If the alignments differ, then the largest value overall is used.

 ## Segments